 - Student groups receive fair treatment.
-Most disciplinary matters are resolved informally, with the agreement of the student group.
+Most student conduct matters are resolved informally, with the agreement of the student group.
 When the people involved are unable to reach agreement, however, Board of Regents Policy: Student Conduct Code requires that student groups have the opportunity to receive a fundamentally fair hearing and a campus-wide appeal.

 Reporting an alleged violation

 How to report an alleged student group conduct violation: Any individual who believes that a student group has violated a policy, violated the group’s internal procedures, or otherwise acted inappropriately may submit an Incident Report Form to report the alleged violation to SUA.
-The Incident Report Form is an online form found on the SUA website.
-The incident report must include the name and contact information of the complainant as the complainant will be contacted during SUA’s review process to learn more about the reported incident.
+The Incident Report Form is an online form found on the SUA student group website.
+The incident report includes the name and contact information of the complainant as the complainant will be contacted during SUA’s review process to learn more about the reported incident.
 Anonymous reports can be filed through the University’s confidential reporting service, U Report.

 Who can make a report?
 Anyone may file a report on possible student group conduct violations including staff, faculty, students, and individuals external to the University.
 A report should be filed to make SUA aware of an incident and to initiate the student group conduct process.
 The Incident Report Form is the primary form of communication regarding student group conduct violations.
-Depending on the content of the report, an individual student (or individual students) involved in a reported student group activity may be referred to the OCS for an individual student disciplinary investigation.
+Depending on the content of the report, an individual student (or individual students) involved in a reported student group activity may be referred to the OCS for an individual student conduct investigation.

 - How many of the members of the student group were involved in the incident?